RobertTalbert/sevensteps/SevenSteps.md

 __A:__ Sure, but there are really two questions here: (1) What do I do if students don't do their pre-class work?
 And (2) How do I prevent this from happening?

-Let's address the second question first, because obviously we don't _want_ students to come unprepared, and focusing on prevention and helping students to learn is a more positive and proactive stance to take.
-It comes back to what we mentioned earlier about _motivation_.
+For this workbook we'll only briefly address the second of these questions.
+The first one is also important but in this workbook we don't want to lose focus on _course design_, and course design is one way to answer the question about how to prevent unpreparedness.
+It is something under our control and is a more positive and proactive stance to take.
+For a complete set of recommendations on both the _first_ question, please see my book _Flipped Learning: A Guide for Higher Education Faculty_, especially Chapter 6.

+Let's go back to _motivation_.
 If students _want_ to complete the Guided Practice, generally speaking they will.
 So our goal is to create an assignment they want to finish.

 The _structure_ of the individual space activity is the key to this motivation.
 If the activity is minimal, simple, engaging, valuable, and failure-tolerant then students are more likely to complete it than otherwise.
 The Guided Practice model is built with this in mind.
 The overview and split list of Learning Objectives provides simplicity and clarity.
 The list of resources provides handholds for students to use, so it's engaging and doable.
 The exercises (if well made) are valuable, engaging, and simple.
 And the grading process I mentioned --- Pass/Fail on the basis of completeness and effort --- makes it failure-tolerant.

 Since I started structuring pre-class assignments in this way, I have typically seen 85% to 95% of my students earn a Pass grade on every Guided Practice assignment.
 Getting students to do the pre-class work simply has not been a problem.
 This doesn't mean that every students masters the Basic learning objectives or is totally prepared for in-class work.
 But the students who complete the work, which again is consistently almost all of them, know enough to be able to at least work productively with others who may understand more.
-I truly believe that, even if you do not adopt the Guided Practice template, if you structure the pre-class activity well and make it something students _want_ to complete, they will, for the most part.
+I truly believe that, even if you do not adopt the Guided Practice template, if you structure the pre-class activity well and make it something students _want_ to complete, I believe they will, for the most part.

-But suppose they don't.
-How do you handle situations where students come unprepared?
-You have to gauge two things: the _extent_ of the problem (how many students are unprepared?) and the _degree_ (how bad is the underpreparation?).
-In the full-length book form of this workbook I go into extensive detail on this (based on personal experiences).
-Here, I'll just focus on the "doomsday scenario" --- a large number of students come to class with major preparation issues.

-First please realize this rarely happens, except at the beginning of the semester when students are still exploring the boundaries of the class and the flipped learning setup --- for example, the first time students have a class meeting that well and truly requires preparation through Guided Practice.
-If you have a large number of students who don't complete the work, I recommend these steps:

-1. Put away the group space activity you had planned, and spend the class fielding specific questions from students about the material that they struggled with.
-Do this in a way that places the responsibility for asking questions on the students.
-For example, get students into groups of 3--4 and have them generate specific questions that are then put on the board or projector, and then prioritized. __Do not accept requests that are not questions about specific items.__ For example "I didn't understand anything" is not a question and therefore not fair game from this impromptu Q&A session; neither is "Could you re-teach section 3?" __Only specific, targeted questions are allowed and only those that are brought up by students.__
-2. Then take your time to answer those questions in a succint, clear way.
-3. Before ending the class __make sure students are clear on the expectations being held for them in the class, and if this situation happens again they will have to face consequences that could impact their grade in the course.__ Set the boundaries in no uncertain terms.
-Ask students if they have questions about the boundaries; you might even have them sign a statement that affirms that they know what the boundaries are and agree to abide by them in the future.
-4. Then, make sure to end the class as planned, by taking the last few minutes of class to have students engage in a metacognitive or self-regulation activity.
-A particular set of self-regulated learning questions you should ask is:

->Do you feel like you were unprepared for class?
-If so, why?
-Did you seek help from anyone before class to get help?
-If so, what did you do, and why wasn't it helpful for you?
-If not, why not?
-What are your plans for preparing for the next class to ensure that you arrive sufficiently prepared to work?

-As for the group space activity, you can adjust the calendar to do it later, assign it as homework, or something else.

-__But under no circumstances should you re-teach the material in class in this case.__ The first time a widespread pattern of serious underpreparation happens, the above steps turn the group space into something that addresses student questions (which is different than simply re-teaching) and reaffirms the division of labor in the flipped learning model, and the air should be clear regarding how flipped learning works.
-The _second_ time this happens, it's because students are willfully not abiding by the social contract of the class, and there have to be consequences.
-What you _do_ in this scenario is up to you, but failing to do anything sends the message to students that the flipped learning model is just an illusion, and if enough students underprepare enough, they'll get the traditional model.
-Setting clear boundaries, with consequences for persistent violation, is crucial for a successful flipped learning environment.

-But again --- the main thing is to write activities that students want to do in the first place, to prevent this from happening.

 ---